 It wouldn’t be a Power Plate—or an appropriately filling and complete meal—without a plant protein.

 The tempeh is crumbled before it gets lightly sautéed, similar to the technique in this dish of tempeh “sausage” and grits.
-Then, it’s covered in a super simple vegan gravy, which I based off of this old, very loved recipe.

 It worked perfectly.
 The bowls can be made with tempeh or chickpeas, depending on what you can find, what you like, and what’s appropriate for your eating style.

-And of course, green beans are easy to steam or microwave cook right before eating.
 But even those can be prepared a day or two in advance of your meal.
-As can most green veggies you might like to add.
+As can most green veggies you might like to add to this hearty, wholesome, cozy and festive meal.

-But it’s nice to know that I don’t have to.
 It’s nice to have a holiday meal option that’s everything I want on a special, chilly day, without any of the cooking stress that I associate with special occasions.

 xo